 Sugar or sucrose is 50% glucose and 50% fructose.
 All living cells use glucose as a fuel source and it’s considered a necessity of life.
-Glucose doesn’t taste good, but fructose is seductively sweet and gives sugar its addictive potential.
+Glucose doesn’t taste good (think plant starch), but fructose is seductively sweet and gives sugar its addictive potential.
 While sugar is “empty calories”, meaning it has no nutritive value, the glucose molecule does have benefits for human health.
-Glucose is a primary fuel source for energy production systems and can be especially useful for athletes that need a constant supply of energy for working muscle.
+Glucose is a primary fuel source for energy production systems and can be especially useful for athletes who need a constant supply of energy for working muscles.
 Glucose is metabolized via insulin in the muscle, liver, and other organ systems, and any excess is stored in the muscle as glycogen.
 Moderate glucose consumption from fruits, vegetables, and whole grains would be considered beneficial and part of a healthy diet.
 Just remember that excessive glucose from refined grains and starches will cause you to gain weight.

 Fructose, glucose’s evil twin brother, is a different beast altogether.
 Here, I’m referring to processed and concentrated fructose that is added to foods as any form of corn syrup or sugar.
 It has no physiological value and is only metabolized in the liver.
 Through a process called de novo lipogenesis, it’s converted to fat and either stored in the liver or throughout the body in visceral or subcutaneous fat deposits.
+It is also stored in your skeletal muscle, just like that beautiful marbled rib-eye steak you’ve been eyeing at the meat counter.
 According to Robert Lustig, M.D., a specialist on pediatric hormone disorders and the leading expert in childhood obesity at the University of California, San Francisco, School of Medicine, fructose is a “toxin” or “poison”.
 And yes, he has the evidence to prove it.
 I’ve been following Dr. Lustig’s work for quite some time and I’ve reviewed the research data that he’s presented.
 I’m convinced that the evidence is now incontrovertible-excessive fructose consumption in the form of sugar (sucrose, HFCS) is a direct dietary cause of metabolic syndrome (insulin resistance), cardiovascular disease, type II diabetes, non-alcoholic fatty liver disease, and obesity.
 High sugar consumption has also been linked to accelerated cellular aging (Maillard reaction), chronic inflammation, fatigue, hypertension, mood disorders, and cancer.
-Choose your poison sugar (fructose) is metabolized in much the same way as ethanol (alcohol); the effect on the liver is almost identical.
+Choose your poison-sugar (fructose) is metabolized in much the same way as ethanol (alcohol); the effect on the liver is almost identical.
 Sugar, like cocaine and opiates, stimulates the reward centers in the brain (dopamine) creating an addiction potential.
 Also, sugar disrupts normal metabolic function and hormonal mechanisms that control appetite.
 This is exactly why people who eat an excessive amount of sugar can’t control their sugar cravings and continue to consume with reckless abandon.
 Make no mistake sugar is a drug!
 It’s time we start taking sugar consumption seriously in this country.
 If you want to age well, maintain a healthy weight, have vitality and strength, and reduce your risk of developing the diseases of affluence, reduce or eliminate added sugar in your diet.
 Get your sugar from moderate amounts of fruits, vegetable starches, and whole, unrefined grains.
-If you crave something sweet make a dessert with stevia or xylitol, or use a small amount of unrefined sugar and limit your consumption.
-I stand with the American Heart Association on their recommendation for total sugar intake per day: women 25 grams, men 37.5 grams.
+If you crave something sweet make a desert with a natural sweetener like stevia, monk fruit, xylitol, and allulose, or use a small amount of honey or unrefined sugar and limit your consumption.

 Now, I have an important homework assignment for you.
 Go to youtube.com and search for this video: “Sugar: The Bitter Truth” by Robert Lustig, MD.
 Make sure you’re sitting down when you watch this video because I guarantee you will never look at sugar the same way again!